 Work and Living Environment

 Ann Arbor, MI is family friendly city renowned for its cultural offerings.
 Ann Arbor is home to the University of Michigan Health System, a leading clinical and research medical facility.
-It has been ranked highly as a preferred city because of its sporting, music and active cultural life and welcoming natural setting.
+It has been ranked highly as a preferred city because of its sporting, music, and active cultural life and welcoming natural setting.
 The department of neurology is a highly ranked, academic department with a residency training program of 21 residents and internationally renowned faculty.
 The institution, department, and fellowship have programs in place in support diversity (e.g. House Officer Diversity Network).
 To learn more about life at the University of Michigan, please visit this site: https://goblueguide.medicine.umich.edu/.

 Stroke Fellowship application can be completed through ERAS for an ACGME-approved year.
 We participate fully in the NRMP ("match").